Fortnite World Cup

 The Fortnite World Cup was an esports competition based on the video game Fortnite.
-It took place between July 26–28, 2019 at the Arthur Ashe Stadium in New York City, United States.
+It took place between July 26–28, 2019 at Arthur Ashe Stadium in New York City, United States.
 A total prize pool was available across the various competitions.

 Overview

-The Fortnite World Cup uses two of the game modes available to the video game, Fortnite.
-The main World Cup event as well as the Pro-Am use Fortnite Battle Royale, a battle royale game where up to 100 players airdrop onto an island without any weapons or armor, save for a pickaxe.
-Once on the ground, players must scavenge for weapons, armor, and healing items, as well as using their pickaxe to knock down existing features to gather wood, stone, and metal resources.
-This all must be done while avoiding attacks from other players, as well as staying within a shrinking circle on the map or risk taking fatal damage outside it.
-Players can use gathered resources to build walls, floors, and stairs and ramps to use as cover from attacks.
+The Fortnite World Cup used two of the game modes available to the video game, Fortnite.
+Both the main World Cup event and the Fortnite Pro-Am tournament used Fortnite Battle Royale, a battle royale game where up to 100 players airdrop onto an island without any weapons or armor, save for a pickaxe.
+Players can use gathered resources to build structures to use as cover from attacks.
 The last player or team left alive wins.